-The very large Mozilla Open lines on how the auditing process can be done on a distributed basis across a global network of groups and individuals.
+The very large Mozilla Open Source project has developed practical guidelines (15) on how the auditing process can be done on a distributed basis across a global network of groups and individuals.
 While the details are not appropriate here, the fact that ones reputation is at stake in ensuring that the process is well and cooperatively undertaken (and often that ones name appears in the source tree) have proved to be powerful motivators.